slac-lcls/ami/doc/robust.md

 All component behavior is based on state.
 Components write volatile state to the control store whenever it changes.
 This must be done atomically before acting on the state change.
+"Atomic" means the change has to propagate throughout the store.

+#### issue
+How can we ensure that atomic writes propagate everywhere without making the writer process wait for confirmation?
+In the event of a crash if the writes have not propagated then restart will be incorrect.

 Assume the stores are resilient and always available.
 When a component starts up it checks the control store to see if it previously crashed.